Dispenser254/MERN-Blog/README.md

 ## Features

-- **User Authentication**: Users can register and log in to their accounts.
+- User Authentication: Secure user authentication system with JWT (JSON Web Tokens) for user login and registration.
-- **Post Management**: Users can create, read, update, and delete blog posts.
+- Create and Edit Posts: Users can create, edit, and delete blog posts with ease.
-- **Responsive Design**: The application is designed to be responsive and user-friendly.
+- Rich Text Editing: Support for rich text editing using popular libraries like Draft.js or Quill.
+- Commenting System: Engage with readers through a built-in commenting system for each blog post.
+- Responsive Design: Responsive and mobile-friendly design ensures optimal user experience across devices.
+- Search Functionality: Search functionality to quickly find relevant blog posts based on keywords.
+- Admin Panel: Admin dashboard for managing users, posts, comments, and other site settings.
+- RESTful API: RESTful API endpoints for seamless integration with front-end applications.

 ## Installation